Publication history of Superman: The Modern Age

 The Man of Steel #1, the 1980s revision of Superman.

 In a 12-issue 1985 miniseries entitled Crisis on Infinite Earths all of the DC heroes battled an evil being called the Anti-Monitor, resulting in the destruction of most of DC's alternate dimensions.
 Following this series, the backstories of all of DC's characters were altered and updated.
 Superman was given an overhaul in the 1986 limited series The Man of Steel by writer/artist John Byrne.
 This 1986 reboot brought substantial changes to the character and met huge success at the time, being one of the top-selling books.

 During Crisis, the various parallel Earths are combined into one, retroactively eliminating some of Earth-Two's heroes from existence.
 Kal-L, the Earth-Two Superman, his wife Lois Lane of Earth-Two, the Superboy of Earth-Prime and Alexander Luthor, Jr. of Earth-Three, have no reality to call their own, and they enter a "paradise dimension" at the end of the series.
 Kal-L is not seen again until the miniseries The Kingdom, in which it is revealed that he has found a means of exiting his dimension, but chooses not to do so yet.

 DC Comics retired the Silver Age version of Superman in 1986, after the publication of Crisis on Infinite Earths.
 Just before the character's revamp, the Silver Age Superman was given a sendoff in the two-part story Whatever Happened to the Man of Tomorrow? published in Superman #423 and Action Comics #583, written by Alan Moore with art by Curt Swan.
 Although the new Modern Age version of Superman is said to have already been active for many years, most previous Superman appearances and elements were rendered out of continuity by John Byrne's The Man of Steel.
 Later stories such as Superman: Birthright bring many of the Silver Age elements back into continuity.

 In Byrne's version, Superman came from the planet Krypton, which was re-imagined as a cold, sterile world in deep contrast to the wonderworld of the past 48 years.
 Once Kal-El's rocketship (containing genetic materials and a birthing-matrix which resulted in him being "born" on Earth) reached Earth he was adopted by Martha and Jonathan Kent.
 Instead of bringing him to an orphanage only to adopt him later, the Kents pretended that he was their own son.
-In the new version, Clark's powers developed gradually, and he never assumed the identity of Superboy, and unlike most pre-existing versions, Ma and Pa Kent survived throughout Clark's adult years and remain important supporting characters in the comics to this day.
+In the new version, Clark's powers developed gradually, and he never assumed the identity of Superboy, and unlike most pre-existing versions, the Kents survived throughout Clark's adult years and remain important supporting characters in the comics to this day.